Planet Hollywood Beach Resort Cancun debuts in picturesque Costa Mujeres

 - The state-of-the-art PUMPED Fitness Centre which offers first-class workouts with professional instructors, daily classes and the latest cardio and strength-training equipment.
 The resort also features tennis courts and a world-class outdoor facility.

-- A modern and spacious Convention Center that will transform any conference or board meeting into a full red-carpet experience, with a capacity of up to 1,300 guests.
+- A modern and spacious Convention Centre that will transform any conference or board meeting into a full red-carpet experience, with a capacity of up to 1,300 guests.

 - A variety of wedding packages fit for the big screen, plus on-site wedding coordinators to take care of all the details.